Early Childhood Education Degree Online Courses

 Credits

-An introduction to early childhood, elementary, and secondary education for students interested in teaching.
-Students will explore their potential for teaching in light of admission criteria and licensure requirements.
-Includes study of historical and social foundations of education; topics such as inquiry into the teaching and learning process, schools in a multicultural and diverse society, the profession of teaching; principles of cooperative group learning; and cultural differences, communication, and stereotyping.
-Fifteen hours of field experience is included.
+An introduction to early childhood, elementary, and secondary education specifically for students interested in teaching.
+Students will explore their potential for teaching in light of the admission criteria and licensure requirements.
+This course includes the study of historical and social foundations of education, and topics such as inquiry in the teaching and learning process; schools in a multicultural and diverse society; the profession of teaching; principles of cooperative group learning; and cultural differences, communication, and stereotyping.
+Course requires a 20-hour field experience.

 The focus of this course is educational uses of technology.
-Students will explore computer applications as tools for their own learning, as well as the ethics of electronic communications, and will begin developing a Teacher Education portfolio using LiveText software.
+Students will explore computer applications as tools for their own learning, as well as the ethics of electronic communications and the exploration of emergent technologies.

 Emphasis will be on constructivist approaches to hands-on creative activities, expressive arts, and discovery learning for young children that is inclusive.
 Facilitating children’s development through planning implementing, and evaluating learning experiences in the visual arts, music, movement, dance, and dramatic play will be the heart of this integrated curriculum course.
 A lab experience is included.